Asian Breast Augmentation (Implants using Armpit Incisions)

 - Creating ‘skinny’ scars

-- Using medical-grade silicon gel strips (such as Mepiform or Strataderm products or silicone strips)
+- Using medical-grade silicone gel strips (such as Mepiform or Strataderm products or silicone strips)

 - Placing a breast implant scar in the armpit area instead of beneath the breast tissues.